Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Origin of the degenerate BIC: Parity symmetry breaking and decoupling from the radiation-loss channel due to destructive interference at mode crossing

-It reveals an equal presence of the 2-nd and 3-rd infinite-grating eigenmodes and a minor admixture of the 4-th one, while the rest of the infinite-grating eigenmodes, the first, fourth, and higher, don't contribute significantly to this waveguide eigenmode.
-The amplitudes of the Fourier harmonics constituting the $n$-th infinite-grading eigenmode for the chosen complex frequency and waveguide parameters are given by the $n$-th row of the $C$ matrix
+Its contents reveals an equal presence of the second and third infinite-grating eigenmodes with the amplitudes $F^{(m)}_{2,3} \approx \pm \frac{1}{\sqrt{2}}$ and a minor admixture of the fourth one, while the rest of the infinite-grating eigenmodes, the first, fifth, and higher, don't contribute significantly to the degenerate-BIC waveguide eigenmode at resonance.

-calculated by means of the explicit analytical formulae in Eqs. (\ref{c_n^p})--(\ref{c-ticlde c}), (\ref{norm}), (\ref{tildec_p^n}).
-The p-th Fourier harmonic is represented by the p-th column.
-The columns are enumerated from left to right by the integer $p = -2, -1, 0, 1, 2$.
-The degeneracy between the infinite-grating eigenmodes $f_2$ and $f_3$ at the critical frequency leads to degenerate values for the 2-nd and 3-rd rows, that is, $c^p_2 = c^p_3$ for all $p$.
-Also, $k_x=0$ implies that the harmonic's $x$-wavenumbers $k_x^{(p)} = k_x + pk_g$ are symmetric about $p=0$, and thus the $C$ is likewise symmetric about $p=0$, that is, $c_n^p = c_n^{-p}$ for all $n$ and all $p$.